BestTimesToVisit.com Logo

 Maglev Train

-The Maglev train connects Pudong International Airport to Longyang Road station.
-It's super fast and a great option if you're heading to or from the airport.
-It's a unique experience in itself.
+The high-speed Maglev train connects Pudong International Airport (PVG) to Longyang Road station.
+It's a futuristic and fast way to reach the city center from the airport.

 Taxis and Ride-Hailing Apps

 Cost:Variable, depending on distance and traffic.
-Didi Chuxing offers different vehicle options with varying prices.
+Didi Chuxing provides upfront pricing.

 Buses